Both/And: The Art of Glenys Barton

-There are many social, political, scientific and economic models that are embracing the idea of ‘both/and’ philosophy.
+There are many social, political, scientific, and economic models that are embracing the idea of the “both/and” philosophy.
 It is my contention that artists are ahead of the game with this, and have pretty much always based their work in this messy but very human arena.

 Both/and is an idea that embraces paradox.
 From the ancient Chinese yin-yang model right up to quantum physics.
-Either/Or logic is however, a more rigid construct, very firmly entrenched in Western minds, it states two opposite claims cannot both be true at same time, in the same sense.
+Either/Or logic is, however a more rigid construct, very firmly entrenched in Western minds, it states two opposite claims cannot both be true at the same time, in the same sense.

 I would like to present Glenys Barton as an example of how working at the boundary where opposites co-exist (or even collide) can produce the most thoughtful sculptural forms.

 Like me, Barton was a working-class Midlander.
-She was born in 1944 in the industrial town of Stoke-on-Trent, where her family were employed within the potteries.
+She was born in 1944 in the industrial town of Stoke-on-Trent, where her family was employed within the potteries.
 Her schooling was uneventful, and her artistic talent seems to have been suppressed.
-A short stint at teacher training didn’t suit, and instead she trained as a dancer, finding creative outlet through the Laban school.
+A short stint at teacher training didn’t suit, and instead, she trained as a dancer, finding a creative outlet through the Laban school.
 Laban aims to describe the place of the figure in space.
 A perfect route to figurative sculpture perhaps?
-Except so many of Barton’s’ sculptures are of still and contemplative heads.
+Except so many of Barton’s sculptures are of still and contemplative heads.
 And so the paradox begins.

 She arrived in London in 1968 to attend the Royal College of Art.
 Once there her work developed quickly and she had several international shows within a few years.

-From this artistic/industrial processing, she moved to hand modelled pieces, using plaster moulds and slip casting.
-Her flattened reliefs take influence from the Renaissance frescoes, and later Cezanne, Modigliani and Picasso.
+From this artistic/industrial processing, she moved to hand-modeled pieces, using plaster molds and slip casting.
+Her flattened reliefs take influence from the Renaissance frescoes, and later Cézanne, Modigliani, and Picasso.

-From the early 1990’s she moves to portraiture, to the specific, to the intimate.
+From the early 1990s she moved to portraiture, to the specific, to the intimate.
 These sculptures dramatically increase in size, sometimes 2 or 3 times life-size – we are literally up-close and personal.
-But for most of these we still often see closed eyes, serene smiles and a Buddha-like inward-looking contemplation.
+But for most of these we still often see closed eyes, serene smiles, and a Buddha-like inward-looking contemplation.
 Her sculptures do not meet you eye to eye, they are self-absorbed objects, languid, perhaps melancholy yet also peaceful.
-They are not absent or distracted however – in particular, the enlarged ears on many heads such as Boccioni II suggest a listening presence.
+They are not absent or distracted, however – in particular, the enlarged ears on many heads such as Boccioni II suggest a listening presence.

-The late 1980s saw an introduction of colour and rough texture, reminiscent of weathered bronze.
+The late 1980s saw an introduction of color and rough texture, reminiscent of weathered bronze.
 Her Green Warrior pieces reference environmental issues.

 From here on we see a lively and sociable interest in portraying particular humans emerge.
 These portraits, however, are not slavish reproductions of physical features, rather they recreate a feeling of the person, trying to encapsulate their character.